-Explore these extras after reading I LIKE THE RAIN.
+Explore these extras with the rain science at the end of I LIKE THE RAIN.

 Water is always on the move.
 When the sun warms a body of water, like a lake, some of the water changes into vapor and rises up into the air.
 In the sky, water vapor cools into tiny droplets and forms clouds.
 When the droplets grow heavy, they fall to Earth as raindrops.

 Rainbows appear when sunlight passes through rain at just the right angle.
 When this happens, raindrops act like this prism.
 They bend the sunlight, and the light separates into rainbow stripes